 One reason property owners and managers keep paying for unreceived services is a false sense of security from elevator maintenance contracts.
 These contracts are supposed to ensure regular service, reliable operation, and safety compliance.
 Unfortunately, many contracts are biased in favor of the service provider.
 This leads to complex commitments that are hard for non-experts to understand or enforce.
 As a result, there’s often a big gap between what is promised and what is delivered.
 This leaves a building without service and dealing with elevator issues.

 The mere existence of a contract can create a false sense of security to all building owners and property managers.
-Building managers and owners might believe that as long as they have a contract in place, their responsibility is fulfilled and their elevators are covered.
-This belief leads to trust where managers fail to actively verify that the services paid for are indeed being provided and in most cases, they are not being provided as the building owners have thought.
-The assumption is that the elevator service provider will uphold their end of the deal, but in reality, without monitoring and oversight, these contracts often lead to inadequate service.
-The elevator service providers might neglect their intended obligations, showing up only when there’s an issue that the building alerted and with this, it is questionable if they show up at all.
-If the building does call the elevator service provider because they have an elevator issue this is called a callback and not part of preventative maintenance.
-When a building is only receiving callback maintenance there is usually a significant amount of deferred maintenance that is simply not being done.
+Building managers and owners might believe that as long as they have a contract in place, their responsibility is fulfilled.
+They think their elevators are covered.
+This belief leads to trust where managers fail to verify that services paid for are indeed provided.
+However, in most cases, they are not being provided as the building owners have thought.

 The Complexity of Elevator Maintenance Contracts